alexkemp9/Python3docs/README.md

 >
 > This can be viewed within [bug02.odt](./bug02.odt) + [bug02.pdf](./bug02.pdf); extended updates within [bug2+.odt](./bug02%2B.odt) + [bug2+.pdf](./bug02%2B.pdf)

 The bug was reported to BugZilla on Dec 12 2024.
-2 weeks later there have been 3 significant responses and, if you have to this point been unable to understand why LibreOffice has been riddled with bugs for the last 5 years, you are about to discover the reason why:-
+2 weeks later there have been 3 significant responses and, if you have been unable to understand why LibreOffice has been riddled with bugs for the last 5 years, you are about to discover the reason why:-
 - 2024-12-16: ***raal***: LO 25.2.0.0.beta1+ still affected by this bug
 - 2024-12-16: ***raal***: LO 6.1.0.0.alpha0+ unaffected by the bug
 - 2024-12-16: ***raal***: Bug began at commit 6.5 on Fri Dec 6 14:04:55 2019 +0100